Actyx/Actyx/web/developer.actyx.com/blog/2021-04-29-partial-connectivity-ux.md

 More precisely:

 :::info Definition
-A **local twin** is the active shared virtual representation of a physical object or concept on a set of edge devices.
+A **local twin** is the **active shared virtual** representation of a physical object or concept on a set of edge devices.
 :::

 You can picture a local twin as a piece of code, a program that you can summon on any computer where you need it — this is why it is called _local_.
 On your local computer the local twin reflects the state of something, for example a machine or a manufacturing order, it is like a digital _twin_ of that thing.

 The knowledge or state of the local twin is derived from the events that are available on the local computer where it is summoned.
+Events flow between all computers running Actyx in the network, which is how local twins learn of things that happened on other computers.
 The same local twin can be summoned on different computers at the same time and show possibly different states, depending on whether all events have already been disseminated between those computers.

-For local twins representing a physical object, there is usually one computer with special significance: the local twin of a machine has the special power of interacting with that machine (like switching it on and off) when it is summoned on the computer that is attached to that machine.
+For local twins representing a physical object, there is usually one computer with special significance: the local twin of a machine has the special power of interacting with that machine (like reading sensors or switching it on and off) when it is summoned on the computer that is attached to that machine.

-Let’s stretch our legs (or rather: minds) with this model before diving into the examples:
+Let’s stretch our legs (or rather: minds) with this model by looking at a simple example:

-- the local twin of a machine, summoned on the machine controller, records its operational state, it is currently producing according to order 4711
+- the local twin of a machine, summoned on the machine controller, records its operational state; let us assume that it is currently producing according to some hypothetical order with number 4711
-- the local twin of that machine, summoned on a mobile phone, shows that state
+- the local twin of that machine, summoned on a mobile phone, shows that state as well
-- on the controller, the local twin records that production is finished, enough pieces were made
+- on the controller, the local twin records that production is finished because enough pieces were made
 - eventually, the recorded event propagates and the local twin on the phone will show this, too
 - the human operator tells the local twin on their phone to stop the machine
-- eventually, the local twin on the controller learns of this request (also via an Actyx event)
+- again eventually, the local twin on the controller learns of this request (also via an Actyx event)
 - soon thereafter, the local twin on the controller has switched off the machine and records an event that says “machine has stopped”

-When I think about local twins, my mental image is a mixture of Doctor Manhatten and Batman’s Alfred: an assistant and middleman who can run across computer networks to make things happen — and split himself into many copies to be in many places at once (but without magical communication; one copy needs to “run to” another copy to tell them about new developments).
+When I think about local twins, my mental image is a mixture of Doctor Manhatten and Alfred, Batman’s devoted butler.
+A local twin is like an assistant and middleman who can run across computer networks to make things happen — and split himself into many copies to be in many places at once (albeit but without magical communication; one copy needs to “run to” another copy to tell them about new developments).

 :::tip A word on naming
 Local twins are implemented by writing Fishes in ActyxOS version 1 and Actyx Pond version 1 or 2.